Inkflow icon Inkflow User's Guide

 Tip: Add a mnemonic or tag to your book names (e.g. "MGT536 Great Ideas") to easily categorize and manage large numbers of books by searching for the tags.

 Tap the gear icon to show the settings dialog.
-You can set the default Tweet text and change the toolbar orientation here.
+From here, you can set and toggle:

 Writing and Drawing

-Drawing: Select the pen icon at the far right to enter drawing mode.
+Drawing: Select the pen icon (at the far left) to enter drawing mode.
 Draw using one finger.
 Zoom and pan using two.
 Zoom in to write more finely or to add detail to sketches.

-Selecting: Tap on the lasso select icon to the left of the pen icon to enter selection mode.
+Selecting: Tap on the lasso select icon, next to the pen icon, to enter selection mode.
 Drag your finger around the ink you want to select.
 Zoom in if you need finer control.
 Once selected, drag the selection to move ink around.
 On iPhone: When in portrait, slide the toolbar to see the selection tool.

 Deleting Ink: To delete ink, select it, tap inside the selection, then tap delete.